just in time training

 Tailor your training programs to this type of microlearning via short videos, checklists, and exercises so that employees feel motivated to access and complete courses.

 All the information your learners need is likely available in a colleague’s head.
-Make use of this valuable institutional knowledge by asking SMEs to share and collaborate with co-workers.
+Make use of this valuable institutional knowledge by asking SMEs to share their expertise and collaborate with co-workers.

-An SME doesn't have to be in a position of authority or even part of the L&D team.
+An SME doesn't have to be in a position of authority or even part of the L&D team to do this.
 With an array of backgrounds and skills, your employees are SMEs who bring unique knowledge and skillsets to the table.
-Enlist them to create quick courses with an authoring tool.
+Give them the ability to create quick courses with an authoring tool.
 A few SMEs can even come together to co-author courses.

 With the right LMS, learners can request courses with a Learning Needs tool, and co-workers can upvote the content, which helps prioritize training needs and fill skill gaps.

 A company wiki is a storehouse for all your company information and processes.
-Whether it’s onboarding or training, new hires can quickly get up to speed by searching for resources without wasting a co-worker’s time or disturbing their flow of work.
+Whether it’s onboarding or training, new hires can quickly get up to speed by searching for resources independently or disturbing their own or others' flow of work.

 You can use a wiki tool like Notion or Confluence to import existing content and create new resources to facilitate online JIT training.

-Gamification—using the competitive or rewarding features of games—gives just in time training an edge by presenting it in an engaging, fun manner.
-Employees want to enjoy learning, and a quick game or quiz to get the answers they need provides a change of routine and, as an added bonus, a hit of dopamine.
-Dopamine activates the pleasure center of our brains, which in turn motivates us to repeat the experience that gave us a pleasurable outcome.
+Gamification—using the competitive or rewarding features of games—gives just in time training an edge by presenting it in an engaging, fun format.
+Employees want to enjoy learning, and a quick game or quiz to get the answers they need provides a change of routine and, as an added bonus, extra motivation through a hit of dopamine.

 So, use leaderboards, points, and ranks to gamify your training.
 It will improve learning outcomes and motivate learners to seek the info they need.

 A learning management system helps you work smarter, not harder so that your course creation process becomes as easy and efficient as just in time training.
-Choose a tool that makes both asynchronous and synchronous training available just in time.
+Choose a tool that makes both asynchronous and synchronous training available in the moment of need.